classiebit/eventmie-pro-docs/resources/docs/1.4/bookings/manage-bookings.md

 <a name="organizer-bookings"></a>
 ## Organizer's: Bookings

-Organizers can see all of their event's bookings on `Manage Bookings` page.
+Organizers can see all of their event's bookings on the `Manage Bookings` page.
 To visit, click on `Manage Bookings` on the header, account's dropdown.
 On the `Manage Bookings` page, Organizers can-

-- See all their Event's booked tickets.
+- See all their Events booked tickets.
 - Check booking & payment status.
 - Modify booking Is Paid status & disable/enable it.
 - Update booking cancellation requests status, if it's approved or amount refunded with <larecipe-button type="info" size="sm" rounded>Edit</larecipe-button>